Pabl0Parra/JobMatchv2/README.md

 - [React-native-safe-area-context](https://github.com/th3rdwave/react-native-safe-area-context)
 - [React-native-dropdown-select-list](https://www.npmjs.com/package/react-native-dropdown-select-list)

-## Funcionalidades
+## Functionalities

-- :white_check_mark: Registrarse con email y password.
+- :white_check_mark: Register with email and password.
-- :white_check_mark: Crear perfil como candidato o empresa.
+- :white_check_mark: Create a profile as a candidate or a company.
-- :white_check_mark: Editar perfiles después de haber sido creados.
+- :white_check_mark: Edit profiles after they have been created.
-- :white_check_mark: Ver perfiles de candidatos o de puestos de trabajo disponibles.
+- :white_check_mark: View candidate or available job profiles.
-- :white_check_mark: Filtrar perfiles por puestos de trabajo, años de experiencia, etc...
+- :white_check_mark: Filter profiles by job positions, years of experience, etc.
-- :white_check_mark: Añadir perfil a tus favoritos.
+- :white_check_mark: Add a profile to your favorites.
-- :white_check_mark: Darle a gustar o no gustar para hacer match, así como deslizar a la derecha o izquierda un perfil para conseguir lo mismo.
+- :white_check_mark: Like or dislike a profile to match, as well as swipe right or left to achieve the same.
-- :white_check_mark: Una vez existe un match, se puede empezar a hablar por el chat de la app.
+- :white_check_mark: Once a match exists, you can start talking through the app's chat.

 ## QA Testing

-**_Pulsa sobre cada imagen para expandirla_**
+**_Click on each image to enlarge_**

 <p align="center">
 <img src="https://user-images.githubusercontent.com/98957023/222697406-0bb22d1b-6043-4a45-a59c-242f0125f619.png" alt="image" width="300" height="200" style="display:inline-block">